 Because particulars vary between substance abuse counseling programs, learners should research each university’s curriculum.
-Familiarity with common concentrations and the careers they prepare learners for can help students choose a program aligned with their goals.
+Students should be familiar with a program’s common concentrations and what the program does to prepare students for their careers.

 Concentrations Offered for an Online Doctoral Degree in Addiction and Recovery

-While earning an addiction counseling degree online with a concentration in public policy, students study how laws affect people with addiction, the global forces that drive substance abuse, and theories on stopping epidemics.
-With this knowledge, graduates can shape policy around alcohol, drugs, and tobacco.
+While earning an addiction counseling degree online with a concentration in public policy, students study how laws affect people with addiction, the global forces that drive substance abuse and theories on stopping epidemics.
+With this knowledge, graduates can shape alcohol, drugs and tobacco policy.

 Many people suffering from substance addiction have coexisting mental health problems.
 A student with a master’s degree in addiction counseling is an excellent fit for this program.
 Learners further study the psychology of addiction and graduate equipped to help patients manage trauma and disorders.